 The CleanWater4Less Countertop Water Filtration System seems to be designed for those who aren’t worried so much about purification percentages and fluoride filtration.

-It appeals to those who just want to enjoy a good tasting, clean, glass of water.
+It appeals to those who just want to enjoy a good tasting, clean, the glass of water.
 It does exactly that.
 When it wears out after about 2 years, then throw it away and buy another one.
-They are cheap, and do their job well.
+They are cheap and do their job well.
 A good, basic, value.

 The Brondell J2O+ Cypress filtration system is the one mid-priced filter in our review.
 Of all filtration systems reviewed, this one is absolutely the most aesthetically pleasing.
 Its slim, black and white, modular design will easily fit on any countertop and not take up a lot of space.